FREQUENTLY ASKED QUESTIONS

 Q: I'M LOOKING FOR A TALENT MANAGER.
 CAN THE TMA REPRESENT ME?

 A: The organization itself does not represent actors and does not help match actors to representation.
+We do not field requests for representation.

 Q: WHAT IS THE DIFFERENCE BETWEEN AN AGENT AND A TALENT MANAGER?